OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

-The VNav system is developed based on the established navigation stack from \cite{zhang2020falco}, into which we integrate our proposed collaborative localization and mapping approach.
-The system's performance is validated across simulated and real-world environments.
+\bt{ The proposed multi-session mapping is implemented in Python.
+All learning-based models are used with their publicly released pre-trained weights without additional fine-tuning.
+We next describe the submap construction, the place recognition and navigation modules, and the datasets and metrics shared across experiments.}

+\paragraph{\bt{Submap Construction Settings}} \bt{ Following Sec.~\ref{sec:submap_construction}, each device builds an individual submap from keyframes selected along its trajectory.
+A new keyframe is triggered when the displacement from the previous one exceeds a translational threshold of $3.9$m or a rotational threshold of $60^{\circ}$.
+This threshold stays small enough for keyframes to remain spatially dense, so a query image can retrieve a nearby anchor with sufficient overlap for metric localization, yet large enough to limit redundancy and keep the map compact.
+We further assume that consecutive keyframes are locally traversable, so traversability edges are added directly between them along the recorded trajectory.}

+\paragraph{\bt{Place Recognition Models}} \bt{ A unified VPR model serves both topological localization during multi-session map merging and global localization during navigation.
+We adopt the pre-trained ResNet-$18$ CosPlace \cite{berton2022rethinking}, which has $11$M parameters and produces a $256$-D descriptor.
+It offers the best accuracy-efficiency trade-off in our evaluation of Sec.~\ref{sec:exp_topo_localization}, thanks to its classification-based training scheme.
+The architecture is also compatible with stronger VPR models such as EigenPlaces \cite{berton2023eigenplaces}, AnyLoc \cite{keetha2023anyloc}, and MegaLoc \cite{berton2025megaloc} for higher recall when needed.}

-Our simulation employs a two-wheeled differential-drive robot operating within the high-fidelity Matterport3D environment \cite{chang2017matterport3d}, which provides the photo-realistic $10Hz$ visual and depth inputs essential for evaluation.
-We selected three environments for testing, covering both home and office settings\footnote{We selected three environments\footnote{Sourced from \url{https://aspis.cmpt.sfu.ca/scene-toolkit/scans/matterport3d/houses}}, corresponding to Env$0$-$2$ in Table~\ref{tab:experiment_vnav_simu}.
+\paragraph{\bt{Navigation System and Robots}} \bt{ Our visual navigation system is evaluated in both simulation and on a real robot.
+In simulation, we use a two-wheeled differential-drive robot in the photo-realistic Matterport3D environment \cite{chang2017matterport3d}, which provides $10$Hz RGB and depth inputs.
+Three scenes covering home and office settings, denoted Env$0$-$2$ in Tab.~\ref{tab:experiment_vnav_simu}, are selected for testing\footnote{Sourced from \url{https://aspis.cmpt.sfu.ca/scene-toolkit/scans/matterport3d/houses}.
 The scene IDs, ordered by increasing size, are 17DRP5sb8fy, EDJbREhghzL, and B6ByNegPMK.}.
-Local odometry is obtained by applying the ICP algorithm directly to point clouds generated from depth images.
-Vision-based pose estimation ($1Hz$) is fused with local odometry to produce the final pose at the odometry's frequency.
-Local motion planning is handled by iPlanner \cite{yang2023iplanner}, a learning-based planner that takes one depth imag as input.
-Simulated experiments were conducted on a desktop PC equipped with an Intel i$9$ processor and an NVIDIA GeForce RTX $4090$ GPU.
+Local odometry comes from ICP on depth-image point clouds, fused with $1$Hz vision-based global pose estimates to output poses at the odometry rate.
+Local planning uses the learning-based iPlanner \cite{yang2023iplanner} from a single depth image.
+Simulation experiments run on a desktop PC with an Intel i$9$ CPU and an NVIDIA RTX $4090$ GPU.}